 The mining concessions comprising the Camino Rojo property were originally staked to the benefit of Canplats de Mexico, S.A. de C.V., a subsidiary of Canplats Resources Corporation ("Canplats"), in 2007.
 In 2010, Goldcorp acquired 100% of the concession rights from Canplats.
-Orla acquired the Camino Rojo Project from Goldcorp in 2017 and Goldcorp was acquired by Newmont in 2019.
+Orla acquired the Camino Rojo Project from Goldcorp in 2017.